 Final Tip: Show Your Tech Skills Are up to Date

 Your letter should focus mainly on your ability to lead people, but don’t forget to speak to your other capabilities as well.
 If you have relevant technical skills, be sure to mention those in your cover letter.
-In particular, talk about any management software suits that you are familiar with or other operational software.
+In particular, talk about any management software suits that you are familiar with or other operational software or operations management best practices.
 After all, modern workplaces demand supervisors with high digital literacy.
 So show that you are up for the task!